Navigating Fusion’s Complex Transition to Operation

 Commissioning Is Not a Phase—It’s a Strategy

-Commissioning a fusion facility cannot be bolted on at the end.
-It must be baked into the project lifecycle.
+Commissioning a fusion facility cannot be bolted on at the end; it must be integrated throughout the project lifecycle.
 For project managers and reliability engineers, this means:

-• Defining handover milestones by subsystem, not just at mechanical completion
+• Defining handover milestones by subsystem, not solely at mechanical completion

 • Creating a centralized asset information system to accumulate records as systems are built